Eat Meat To Save The Planet

 But this doesn’t only affect beardie-wierdies.
 Fairlie’s book forensically dismantles a number of views that have entered the mainstream about the wastefulness and emissions associated with animal husbandry.

 The environmentalist George Monbiot, has argued forcefully for a switch to vegan diets.
 He’s attacked more than once in Fairlie’s book.
-Despite this, it persuaded him to rethink: “I was wrong about veganism,” Monbiot wrote recently.
+Despite this, the book persuaded Monbiot to rethink: “I was wrong about veganism,” he wrote recently.
 “Let them eat meat – but farm it properly.”

 For changing his mind, Monbiot was at once attacked by former allies: “He clearly feels that it is ethically acceptable to kill some animals for food, even when his own life is not at risk,” sniffed the Vegan Society.